mschulist/workspace/math4351/hw_1/hw_1.typ

     b x + c y &= a underbrace((k x + l y), "some integer")
   $

-  The LHS is $a$ times some integer, which is what we needed to show.
+  The RHS is $a$ times some integer, which is what we needed to show.
 ]

 ==